Unified Locomotion Transformer with Simultaneous Sim-to-Real Transfer for Quadrupeds

 We introduce \methodname{}, a unified framework based on transformers for simultaneous optimization of teacher and student policies for quadruped locomotion.
 With next state-action prediction and action imitation, \methodname{} can efficiently extract valuable transition information and provide guidance with privileged information for mixed exploration to improve the training process.
 This greatly reduces the complexity and trajectory data needed for sim-to-real transfer, enabling the direct deployment of the agent on physical systems.

 Although we have simplified the training process as one single phase without training a dedicated teacher policy, we still need to retrain the model when new task requirement is raised.
-It is appealing to explore the continual learning and generalization capability through the power of large language models (LLMs) in handling wide variety of information with multimodality as future work.
+It is appealing to explore the continual learning and generalization capability through the power of large language models (LLMs) in handling wide variety of information with multimodality and transfer to different tasks and embodiments as future work.